How to Remove a Tick from a Dog at Home With 3 Useful Methods

 Utilizing a Tick Remover

-- Instructions: Align the remover’s prongs beneath the tick.
-Elevate the tick softly and continuously with a steady grip, ensuring it’s removed whole.
+- Lift the tick softly and continuously with a steady grip, ensuring it’s removed whole.

 Post-Removal Care